-- The mutual exclusion between parallel software components starts when element(i) invokes send(position).
-Assuming that the monitor is free at that moment, element(i) obtains its lock and performs write(position), which allows accesses to the shared variable of type Double. - As long as element(i) remains inside the monitor element(i+1) may attempt to invoke methods of the monitor.
-However, as element(i) owns the monitor's lock, element(i+1) is not able to succeed.
-Thus, it has to wait until element(i)
+\ The mutual exclusion between parallel software components starts when segment(i) invokes send(temperature).
+Assuming that the monitor is free at that moment, segment(i) obtains its lock and performs write(temperature), which allows accesses to the shared variable of type Double.